 - Participating in local events to educate the community

 Organisational Cohesion and Growth

-State and Territory Member Organisations identified some of their most important contributions to the community during 2020-2021:
+State and Territory Member Organisations identified some of their most important contributions to the community including:

 Continuing to build strong community relationships ensuring courses, programs and drowning prevention strategies are delivered to communities whether they are in urban, regional, rural or remote areas.